cashpw/notes.cashpw.com/content/posts/scott_alexander_book_review_seeing_like_a_state.md

 ### II {#ii}

-Examples and quotes from (NO_ITEM_DATA:scottSeeingStateHowCertainSchemesImproveHumanConditionHaveFailed2020) illustrating the difficulty of ruling/administering a population which lacks certain shared standards (e.g. weights, measures, definitions of what is "taxable land").
+Examples and quotes from (<a href="#citeproc_bib_item_2">Scott 2020</a>) illustrating the difficulty of ruling/administering a population which lacks certain shared standards (e.g. weights, measures, definitions of what is "taxable land").

 ### III {#iii}